Alternative Dispute Resolution

-You can do this at any time, but the mechanism can only work if all relevant facts are known to HMRC and there is then an item in dispute on which it is proving difficult to reach an agreement.
+You can do this at any time, but the mechanism can only work if all relevant facts are known to HMRC and there is then an item or point in dispute on which it is proving difficult to reach an agreement.

 If you try to refer a case before all the facts have been provided to HMRC, you are likely to be told that no action can be taken until those facts have been provided.

 Equally, if HMRC have raised assessments and an appeal has been made to a Tribunal, it may be too late to refer the case for alternative dispute resolution.

 What cases are not suitable for alternative dispute resolution?

 A full list of the types of dispute that do not qualify for alternative dispute resolution can be found on GOV.UK.

 Some common ones relating to low-income taxpayers are disputes involving: